nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `delete -p Senior Frontend Software Engineer`

 ## List
-General command to list different data type in HireLah.
-User can provide optional parameters to filter and sort the data to display.
+General command to list different data types in HireLah.
+Users can provide optional parameters to filter and sort the data to display.
-If there are no parameters provided, HireLah will display all data of that type by default.
-User can either display as default, filter only, sort only, or filter and sort.
+Users can either display all data, with filter only, with sort only, or with both filter and sort.

-Note: This command may change the index of the displayed items, and all other commands that accepts an index will follow the latest index shown in HireLah.
+Note: This command may change the index of the displayed items, and all other commands that accepts an index will follow the latest index shown.

 Format: `list -TYPE [f/FILTER_TYPE a/FILTER_ARGUMENT] [s/SORT_ARGUMENT]`
 * `TYPE` must take the form of `a`, `i`, `p`
   * `-a` will list all applicants
   * `-i` will list all interview
   * `-p` will list all position
+* If there are no parameters provided, HireLah will display all data of that type by default
 * `FILTER_TYPE` and `FILTER_ARGUMENT` are optional parameters to filter the data displayed
   * Note that **both** `FILTER_TYPE` and `FILTER_ARGUMENT` need to be provided to filter data
   * Different data types will accept different `FILTER_TYPE` and `FILTER_ARGUMENT`, as elaborated below

 * `SORT_ARGUMENT` is the optional parameter to sort the data displayed
   * Can either be `asc` or `dsc`
-  * Different data types will be sorted according to different properties, as elaborated below
+  * Sorting only works based on one property, and different data types will be sorted according to different properties, as elaborated below

 ### List Applicants: `list -a [f/FILTER_TYPE a/FILTER_ARGUMENT] [s/SORT_ARGUMENT]`
 Lists all applicants by default.
 Automatically toggles view to the applicant tab on the GUI.